 Author

-Philip Matyszak has a doctorate in Roman history from St John's College, Oxford.
-He is the author of numerous books on the ancient world, including Forgotten Peoples of the Ancient World, The Greek and Roman Myths, The Gods and Goddesses of Greece and Rome, and Ancient Magic.
+Philip Matyszak has a doctorate in Roman history from St John’s College, Oxford.
+He also teaches and prepares courses for the eLearning program at Cambridge University.
+He is the author of numerous books on the ancient world, including Lost Cities of the Ancient World, The Greek and Roman Myths: A Guide to the Classical Stories, and Ancient Magic: A Practitioner’s Guide to the Supernatural in Greece and Rome, all published by Thames & Hudson.